KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + `distro.test_distro_no_set_distro`: Tests to ensure a DISTRO layer does not set the distribution when the layer is added.

-### 3.1.4 Enabling Your Layer
+### 3.1.4 启用你的Layer
 Before the OpenEmbedded build system can use your new layer, you need to enable it.
-To enable your layer, simply add your layer's path to the BBLAYERS variable in your `conf/`bblayers.conf`` file, which is found in the Build Directory.
+To enable your layer, simply add your layer's path to the BBLAYERS variable in your `conf/bblayers.conf` file, which is found in the Build Directory.
 The following example shows how to enable a layer named `meta-mylayer`:
 ```
      # POKY_BBLAYERS_CONF_VERSION is increased each time build/conf/`bblayers.conf`
      # changes incompatibly